 BEACHES IN SAINT-TROPEZ FRANCE

 Nestling on the shore of the Mediterranean St Tropez with its cool, relax French way of life has become a beach lover`s paradise.
-With almost three-thousand sunny hours a year is not difficult to understand why this popular jet set destination is one of the sunniest places of France.
-Although St. Tropez is popular for its beaches, the beaches are mostly away from the centre and require transportation.
+With almost three-thousand sunny hours a year is not difficult to understand why this popular jet-set destination is one of the sunniest places of France.
+Although St. Tropez is famous for its beaches, the beaches are mostly away from the centre and require transportation.

 GOOD TO KNOW: